saifmalik212/FortRockCapital/README.md

 - Tailwind CSS team for the utility-first CSS framework
 - Supabase team for the backend platform
 - Stripe team for the payment infrastructure
+- Cursor team for the AI-powered editor and MCP capabilities
+- Anthropic for Claude AI and Claude Desktop integration
+- MCP framework developers for enabling extended AI capabilities

 ## 📫 Contact